WHO'S

 process.

-to be practiced and incorporated into your daily life.
-In a dog pack, the
+need to be practiced and incorporated into your daily life.
+In a dog

-alpha animal uses occasional reminders to reinforce his authority.
-Certain
+pack, the alpha animal uses occasional reminders to reinforce his

-commands, like DOWN/STAY, are especially effective, nonviolent reminders
+authority.
+Certain commands, like DOWN/STAY, are especially effective,

 gives them the opportunity to do both.
 A well-trained dog has more